-On another incidental sanction that has received some consideration recently is whether offenders who may be liable to some form ongoing monitoring post sentence, such as sex offender registration should receive a discounted sentence.
-The position on this is not clear.
-It was considered most recently in Director of Public Prosecutions (Cth) v Besim (No 3), where the Court was supportive of the view (without firmly deciding) that this could mitigate penalty.
+Another incidental sanction that has received some consideration recently is whether offenders who may be liable to some form of ongoing monitoring post sentence, such as sex offenders (ie registration) or terrorists (ie continuing detention), should receive a discounted sentence.
+The position on this is unclear.
+It was considered most recently in Director of Public Prosecutions (Cth) v Besim [No 3], where the Victorian Court of Appeal was not supportive of the view (without firmly deciding) that this could mitigate penalty.

-Coherency with Approach to Other Incidental Sanctions Provides Qualified Support for Deportation Risk as a Mitigating Factor
+Coherency with the Approach to Other Incidental Sanctions Provides Qualified Support for Deportation Risk as a Mitigating Factor

 It follows that some guidance can be gleaned from drawing analogies with similar mitigating factors regarding the approach that should be taken to the risk of deportation in the sentencing calculus.
 On balance, this supports the position that the risk of deportation should reduce penalty severity.
-However, for two reasons this does not provide a compelling reason to adopt this approach.
+However, for two reasons, this does not provide a compelling reason to adopt this approach.
 First, as we have just seen, the law is not totally consistent in the view that incidental punishments should mitigate penalty.
-Secondly, to the extent that this position is supported by existing orthodoxy, it may be the case that doctrinally the current legal approach is flawed.
+Secondly, to the extent that this position is supported by existing orthodoxy, it may be the case that, doctrinally, the current legal approach is flawed.
 As noted above, there is no overarching theory that explains and justifies the mitigating and aggravating factors.
 Of course, given the large array and diversity of these considerations, it may be the case that no such theory exists.
-But if a coherent theory on aggravating and mitigating factors were developed, it is plausible that numerous existing mitigating considerations, including those stemming from incidental punishment, would need to be recalibrated or abolished.
+But, if a coherent theory on aggravating and mitigating factors were developed, it is plausible that numerous existing mitigating considerations, including those stemming from incidental punishment, would need to be recalibrated or abolished.
 This would obviously weaken the case for making the risk of deportation a mitigating factor based on analogy with existing mitigating factors.
 As noted above, there are over 200 aggravating and mitigating considerations.
-It is beyond the scope of this article to undertake an analysis of them and inquire whether they can be supported by an overarching jurisprudential theory, and if so the nature and content of that theory.
-This is admittedly a shortcoming of this article, and hence the strength of the argument for making the risk of deportation a mitigating factor based on an analogy with the current treatment of mitigating factors needs to be tempered in light of this observation.
+It is beyond the scope of this article to undertake an analysis of them and inquire whether they can be supported by an overarching jurisprudential theory, and if so, the nature and content of that theory.
+This is admittedly a shortcoming of this article, and hence the strength of the argument for making the risk of deportation a mitigating factor, based on an analogy with the current treatment of mitigating factors, needs to be tempered in light of this observation.

-Yet, even without undertaking a doctrinal examination of general theories of mitigation (and aggravation), it is still feasible to attempt to evaluate the proper role of the risk of deportation within the context of a fundamental bedrock principle of sentencing, which directly impacts on the manner and extent to which offenders should be punished.
+Yet even without undertaking a doctrinal examination of general theories of mitigation (and aggravation), it is still feasible to attempt to evaluate the proper role of the risk of deportation within the context of a fundamental bedrock principle of sentencing, which directly impacts on the manner and extent to which offenders should be punished.
 This principle is the proportionality thesis, which we now consider in greater detail.

-The Principle of Proportionality — Deportation is Normally a Hardship and Hence Should Mitigate
+The Principle of Proportionality: Deportation Is Normally a Hardship and Hence Should Mitigate

 Overview of the Proportionality Principle

 As noted above, the principle of proportionality is a guiding determinant regarding the extent to which offenders should be punished for their crimes.
-In its crudest form the principle of proportionality is a thesis that the punishment must fit the crime.
+In its crudest form, the principle of proportionality is a thesis that the punishment must fit the crime.
 A clear statement of the principle of proportionality is found in the High Court case of Hoare v The Queen:

-A basic principle of sentencing law is that a sentence of imprisonment imposed by a court should never exceed that which can be justified as appropriate or proportionate to the gravity of the crime considered in light of its objective circumstances.
+[A] basic principle of sentencing law is that a sentence of imprisonment imposed by a court should never exceed that which can be justified as appropriate or proportionate to the gravity of the crime considered in light of its objective circumstances …